 Social Security disability back pay

 One of the most common types of governmental benefits that a family could receive is disability insurance or Supplemental Security Income from the Social Security Administration.
 Both children and adults can receive payments from Social Security for these benefits.
-Minor children are eligible to receive Social Security disability payments if their parent has been granted benefits.
-In that case, the child’s payment of Social Security benefits can then be used to pay down any outstanding child support or medical support payments that are owed by the parent.
+Minor children can receive Social Security disability payments if their parent has been granted benefits.
+In this situation, the child’s Social Security benefits can be used to pay down any outstanding child support or medical support payments owed by the parent.

-How could this work on a practical level?
-Let’s say that you are disabled under the rules of Social Security and are receiving Social Security disability income.
-Your child would be eligible to receive benefits through Social Security because of your being found disabled.
-Any amount that your child receives because of your disability finding could be applied against an arrearage that you may owe in child support.
+How does this work in practice?
+Suppose you qualify as disabled under Social Security rules and receive Social Security disability income.
+Your child would then be eligible to receive benefits through Social Security due to your disability status.
+Any amount your child receives because of your disability can be applied against any child support arrears you owe.

 Can child support arrearages be reduced?